MBuffenoir/autobuild/README.md

     app.run(host='0.0.0.0')
 ```

 Docker helps us stay as much [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) as possible, buy giving us the ability to extend an already existing image.
-Here, I propose to use the image [jazzdd/alpine-flask](https://hub.docker.com/r/jazzdd/alpine-flask/), as it based on Alpine Linux, thus very lightweight.
+Here, I propose to use the image [jazzdd/alpine-flask](https://hub.docker.com/r/jazzdd/alpine-flask/), as it is based on Alpine Linux, thus very lightweight.

 Create a Dockerfile with the following content in it: